iirds-consortium/dita-ot-plugin/org.iirds.dita.ot.plugin/src/plugin/README.md

 # iiRDS Plugin for DITA Open Toolkit

-* Generates an iiRDS package from a map or a single topic
+* Generates an iiRDS 1.3 package from a map or a single topic
 * The resulting file is ``<file name of map or topic>.iirds``
 * DITA-OT transtype: ``iirds``
 * Content is rendered as HTML5
 * Parameters of the ``html5`` transtype can be used to customize HTML output
-* Requires DITA-OT version >= 3.7.3, not tested with DITA-OT 4.x
+* Requires DITA-OT version >= 3.7.3

 For more information, see [https://www.iirds.org/tools/dita-plugin/](https://www.iirds.org/tools/dita-plugin/)

 ## Copyright

-Copyright 2024 Gesellschaft für Technische Kommunikation – tekom Deutschland e.V., https://iirds.org
+Copyright 2024-2025 Gesellschaft für Technische Kommunikation – tekom Deutschland e.V., https://iirds.org

 This plugin is licensed under the Apache 2.0 license, see LICENSE file in the plugin distribution.